 Remember to stand beside your work desk and stretch backward during the day.
 Also, you can do yoga in addition to spreading your legs.

-Lower back pain causes many of disability cases globally and are mainly attributed to lousy sleeping positions and poor posture.
+Lower back pain causes many disability cases globally and is mainly attributed to lousy sleeping positions and poor posture.

 a.
 Use a pillow between the knees and sleep on your side